West Virginia Flooding 2016: "West Virginia Strong" and the Aftermath

 - Radio Free Elk River Free Yard Sale- Flood Relief Free Donations & Requests ~ A wonderful collective of volunteers, thinkers and those needing help.
 A uniquely eclectic group of doers and thinkers coming up with progressive ideas to aid flood cleanup efforts.
 Updated daily.

-As I said I will update as more information is available.
 Coordinating efforts is becoming extremely hard given the magnitude of the flooding here in West Virginia.
 There is no one single place to coordinate all the wonderful cleanup efforts or individual needs that exist.
-I will do my best to continue to keep you up to date with ongoing information.

 You can also search the following hashtags on social media for information:

 Aftermath: Rebuilding Problems

 Officials have just released two major problems for those families attempting to rebuild in Clendenin, West Virginia.
 Families have diligently worked to clean up after the flooding in order to try to repair their homes.
 They were thinking things were moving forward, only to be told that now FEMA has extended the 100 year flood zone to include much of the town.
 This means families that were preparing to remodel after flood cleanup will have to raise their houses a minimum of 38 inches in order to stay.
 This is a massive blow for families who have already paid for flood zone surveys.
 Now many are faced with either leaving or finding the $30,000 it would take to raise their homes above the new flood zone.

 Another hard blow is that all the gas meters and many lines need replaced, so gas services are not expected to be available till late November.
 Here in West Virginia it gets cold at night much earlier than November!
 This blow leaves most occupants without heat, or even a way to prepare food, for months ahead.

 Adding to the already desperate situation, all those affected are required to pay for asbestos inspection and removal before they can begin to remodel.